cointop-sh/cointop/README.md

 ### Updating

-To update make sure to use the `u` flag.
+To update make sure to use the `-u` flag.

 ```bash
 go get -u github.com/miguelmota/cointop